aplteam/RumbaLean/README.md

 ### Client

-When you call one the usual functions like `Send` or `SendAndReceive` etc. then they will call a function `Connect` which in turn will attempt to initialize Conga by calling a function `InitConga` under the assumption that the DLLs required are to be found in the current directory.

-If that is not the case you have two options:
-* Call `InitConga` yourself once with the folder holding those DLLs as the right argument in order to make sure that all is fine before Rumba is doing anywork.
+* Call `InitConga` once with the folder holding the Conga DLLs as the right argument in order to initialize.
-* Set the global `Rumba.Core.∆CONGA_DLL_PATH` to the path where the Conga DLLs live.
-This variable is by default empty.

 ## Build process